arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/put_api_replication_revisions_ranges.md

 requested, then a first response may return `[], [5, 6]` with a resume point of `7` and a subsequent response might be `[8], [12, 13]`.

-If a requested range contains no revisions, then an empty array may be returned.
+If a requested range contains no revisions, then an empty array is returned.
 Empty ranges will not be omitted.

 Each `<String, revision>` value type is a 64-bit value encoded as a string of 11 characters, using the same encoding as our document `_rev` values.
 The